oracle/ka-oda-sample/README.md

 ## Getting Started

 If you simply want to import the accelerator skill into your ODA instance, you can download the skill as a ZIP in our releases tab.
-In Oracle Digital Assistant, under the Skills tab, use "Import Skill" to import the ZIP file into your skills catalogue.
+In Oracle Digital Assistant, under the Skills tab, use "Import Skill" to import the ZIP file into your skills catalog.
 See our [blog post] for full instructions on importing the skill into ODA.

 To make changes to the custom component Javascript code, you can clone this repository.
 See below for build instructions.